 The train crossed the James River before making its way to Richmond where many more passengers boarded.

 North of Richmond we crossed many different rivers.

 At Lorton we passed the cars of the Amtrak Auto Train.

 The motive power for the Amtrak Auto Train.
-We continued north with me still writing stories.
-We stopped at Alexandria then crossed the Potomac River before we arrived into Washington Union Station ending this trip.
+We continued north with me still writing stories, stopped at Alexandria then crossed the Potomac River before arriving at Washington Union Station, ending this trip.

-A brand new Viewliner baggage car 61007.
-Robin and I then went up the elevator into Washington Union Station He went to pick up his tickets for home and I went into Club Acela to wait for the Cardinal.
-I got on-line and enjoyed an orange drink while I waited.
-Robin came by to say goodbye and he thanked me for the great trip we had together.
-I waited for a Red Cap to help take my luggage to my room on the Cardinal when it arrived into Washington Union Station.
-A few minutes later I was taken to the side door to meet my Red Cap who walked me out to the Cardinal putting my bags in Room 1 of the 5100 Car.
-I then got off to get the consist and take a few pictures.
+Brand new Viewliner baggage car 61007.
+Robin and I then went up the elevator into Washington Union Station and picked up his tickets for home and I went into Club Acela to wait for the Cardinal, accessed the Internet and enjoyed an orange drink while I waited.
+Robin came by to say goodbye and thanked me for the great trip we had together.
+I waited for a Red Cap to help take my luggage to my room on the Cardinal, and a few minutes later was taken to the side door to meet my Red Cap who walked me out to the Cardinal, putting my bags in Room 1 of the 5100 car.
+I then detrained to note the consist and take a few pictures.